Enneagram personal growth

 Type 5: The Investigator - Engaging in Connection

 Rudimentary Approach: Seeking knowledge while avoiding emotional vulnerability and connections.
-Thinking to themselves “I must know everything before I can connect with others.”
+They think, “I must know everything before I can connect with others.”

 When Stressed: Watch out for emotional detachment and excessive isolation.
 Participate in social activities, share knowledge, and focus on building connections.